Ibileye reveals a new dynamic: geometric prints with clashing colours.

 Bentoh presents a daring combination of expressive ethnic drawings, graphic forms and rhythmic colouring.
 Looking at her prints is like looking through a kaleidoscope.

 Ibileye presents layered prints and pieces for both women and man, for city nomads who dare to stand out with mixed colours and patterns.
-In the attachment you find the vision presented in a fashion shoot photographed by Marnix Postma.

 Back to roots and handicraft

 Print- and fashion designer Sophia Bentoh was born in 1979 in Lomé, Togo (West Africa).
 In the Eighties she moved to the Netherlands with her African father, Dutch mother and little sister.
 With a father who creates art and a mother who is a doctor and sewing clothes, Bentoh is since her childhood surrounded by special arts and crafts, bright colours and fabrics with showy drawings, like the characteristic African wax prints.
 This was very stimulating for her own creativity and later on defines the signature of her collection Ibileye.
-All the drawings for the silk-screen prints are made by hand and on the computer.
+All the drawings for the digital and silk-screen prints are made by hand and on the computer.
 Her passion for this artisan process existed during her fashion design studies at Artez Arnhem (1998 – 2002).

 Before Ibileye: